Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 If you have technical issues or something goes wrong during your test, the proctor will try to help you.
 If the issues are related to technology they will transfer your session to a technical support team member.
 It is important to remain calm, you may eat, and use the bathroom while this is happening.
 If you do leave your computer while technical issues are being resolved, it is a good idea to have someone watch your computer in case you are required to action something from your side.
 We understand that remote proctoring can be stressful.
 It is important to know that if you are having ongoing issues and become distressed that you can stop if you need to.
 You can reschedule your session to another day and time, to provide an opportunity to resolve the technical issues you are facing.
 This may include finding another computer, changing location or both.
 If you are unable to resolve the issues you are facing, please notify the HPAT-Ireland Office by email for advice regarding next steps.

-- Choose the date and time you’d like to take the exam and click ‘Schedule’
+Choose the date and time you’d like to take the exam, click Select, and then Schedule to confirm your choice.

 ProctorU reservations can be changed.
-The window for bookings and any changes will close 3 days out from the start of the test window after this time no changes will be permitted.
-Please follow the steps below to reschedule:
+The window for bookings and any changes will close 3 days out from the start of the test window, after this time no changes will be permitted.
+To reschedule ensure that you log in to your ACER account to reschedule your test session(s) if needed.
+Click on the Log in to ProctorU tab.

 Review the list of requirements below to ensure you have the best opportunity for a smooth remote proctoring experience.